Bergen County, New Jersey · K–6 · In Formation

 Ages served · Primary identity formation window

-Technically formidable · Morally imperturbable · Entrepreneurially sovereign
+Technically formidable· Morally imperturbable· Entrepreneurially sovereign

 Children who train alongside high performers raise their own standards.
 A child surrounded by peers who practice instruments, carry themselves with the settled confidence of capable people, and come from homes where ideas and excellence matter operates at a different level.
 Glade designs this peer group deliberately.
 The twenty-year horizon includes the most selective universities in the world as one available option — and equally, leapfrogging that pathway entirely into early ventures or category-defining work that makes the credential beside the point.
 The terminal goal is not the option.
 The terminal goal is consequence.

-We are not looking for interest.
+We are not looking for families who find this compelling.

-We are looking for recognition.
+We are looking for families who find it necessary.

 If you have read this page and something in you has shifted — if this reads as urgent rather than interesting, as obvious rather than novel — you are who this is for.